efabless/openlane2/docs/source/reference/configuration.md

 Unless the design uses the API directly, each OpenLane-compatible design must come with a configuration file.
-These configuration files can be written in one of two grammars: JSON or Tcl.
+These configuration files can be written in one of three grammars: JSON, YAML or Tcl.

-Tcl offers more flexibility at the detriment of security, while JSON is more straightforward at the cost of flexibility.
-While Tcl allows you to do all manner of computation on your variables, JSON has a limited expression engine that will be detailed later in this document.
-Nevertheless, for security (and future-proofing), we recommend you use either the JSON format or write Python scripts using the API.
+Tcl offers more flexibility at the detriment of security, while Tcl/JSON are more straightforward at the cost of flexibility.
+While Tcl allows you to do all manner of computation on your variables, YAML/JSON have a limited expression engine that will be detailed later in this document.
+Nevertheless, for security (and future-proofing), we recommend you use either the YAML/JSON format or write Python scripts using the API.

-The folder containing your `config.tcl`/`config.json` is known as the **Design Directory** -- though the design directory can also be set explicitly over the command-line using `--design-dir`.
+The folder containing your `config.{tcl/yml/yaml/json}` is known as the **Design Directory** -- though the design directory can also be set explicitly over the command-line using `--design-dir`.
 The design directory is special in that paths in the JSON configuration files can be resolved relative to this directory and